Equotix/opencart-docs/docs/amazon_cloudfront_s3.md

 5. Save and create the bucket.
 6. Copy the bucket name and put it into your OpenCart settings.
+7. Repeat steps above for the second bucket, and do not grant public read access for your download files bucket.

 #### Setting Up CloudFront